 Preparing your bagged yard waste for curbside collection

-- Bagged yard waste must be at the curb by 6:30 a.m. on your grey cart garbage collection day/week.
+- Bagged yard waste must be at the curb by 6:30 a.m. on your grey cart (garbage) collection day.

-- Yard waste must be placed in kraft paper bags, jute bags or in a clearly labelled container (less than 100 litres).
+- Yard waste must be placed in paper bags or in a clearly labelled container (less than 100 litres).

-- Branches and tree limbs must be tied in bundles not larger than 1 metre (3 feet) long by 0.6 metres (2 feet) wide.
+- Branches and tree limbs must be tied in bundles no larger than 1 metre (3 feet) long by 0.6 metres (2 feet) wide.

-- Each bundle, bag or container of yard waste must not exceed 20 kilograms (44 pounds).
+- Each bundle, bag or container of yard waste cannot weigh more than 20 kilograms (44 pounds).

 - Yard waste in plastic bags will not be collected.